boscojacinto/Headconn/system_prompt.md

         - You could add the characters from one image to the scene in the other image.

+        - Add short captions to the composite image, if needed based on any pop-culture references.

         - Make sure the perspective and scale of the characters and object are the same with respect to each other.